Dwight Peck's personal website

 Villa Romana del Casale

-Our B+B, the Casa sulla Collina d’Oro, a beautiful old house and grounds facing the centre of Piazza Armerina on the next hilltop over -- it wasn't easy to find: we were following the directions from Google Maps which led us in great detail through an extensive residential subdivision which, as it turns, hasn't been built yet.
+Our B+B, the Casa sulla Collina d’Oro, a beautiful old house and grounds facing the centre of Piazza Armerina on the next hilltop over -- it wasn't easy to find: we were following the directions from Google Maps which led us in great detail through an extensive residential subdivision which, as it turns out, hasn't been built yet.

 Nicely appointed rooms, and our hosts, Luciano and Maria-Grazia, are friendly, knowledgeable, and very helpful.

 We're catching up on the news before struggling out through the town centre to find the restaurant recommended to us, which turned out to be awful.